huggingface/knockknock/README.md

 The library is designed to be used in a seamless way, with minimal code modification: you only need to add a decorator on top your main function call.
 The return value (if there is one) is also reported in the notification.

-There are currently four ways to setup notifications: email, Slack, Telegram and Microsoft Teams.
+There are currently *five* ways to setup notifications: email, Slack, Telegram, Microsoft Teams and text message (through Twilio).

 ### Email

 The service relies on [Yagmail](https://github.com/kootenpv/yagmail) a GMAIL/SMTP client.
 You'll need a gmail email address to use it (you can setup one [here](https://accounts.google.com), it's free).
 I recommend creating a new one (rather than your usual one) since you'll have to modify the account's security settings to allow the Python library to access it by [Turning on less secure apps](https://devanswers.co/allow-less-secure-apps-access-gmail-account/).

 #### Python